-A desire to generate more applications/enrollments and increase traffic is a common cause of website redesigns in higher ed.
+A desire to increase enrollment is a common cause of website redesigns in higher ed.
 One question that digital strategists need to ask themselves throughout the redesign process is what will increase quality traffic on the website?
 Any user who has used a search engine knows that the most relevant search results to the search query are on the first page.
 75% of people never scroll past the first page of search engines .

-Knowing this, the marketing team at the institution must put effort into the search engine optimization strategy to improve rankings within the Google search results.
+Knowing this, the marketing team must put effort into the search engine optimization strategy to improve rankings within Google search results.
 The closer to the first Google search result, the more traffic that site will likely receive.
 The first five organic results on the first page of Google account for 67.60% of all the clicks .

 SEO Improves Higher Ed User Experience

 Google wants users to find information relevant to their search query in as few clicks as possible.
 Search engines recognize the target keyword and scan the page for pertinent information related to that keyword or keyphrase.
 These algorithms use more than 200 factors to rank websites .
 If the bots find enough relevant information and find the domain is credible, Google awards the page and increases its ranking for that particular keyword or phrase.

 Some of the key ranking factors that Google puts a high value on are:

 - Websites that are designed and developed to be fully responsive, meaning the site works effectively on mobile, tablet, and desktop.

 - Websites that load up quickly on all devices.
 1 in 4 users abandons a website that takes more than 4 seconds to load .

 - Websites without broken links and missing content.
 User experience is damaged when they arrive at a broken link, and the authority of the institution’s domain decreases.